+To get help on Do this

+Using the ODBC Data Source Click the Help button on each tab.

+Administrator

-To get help on Do this Using the ODBC Data Source Administrator Click the Help button on each tab.
-Completing the ODBC setup dialog box for your driver Click the Help button (if present) in the ODBC setup dialog box for your driver.
-Using ASA See the ASA documentation.
+To get help on Do this Completing the ODBC setup dialog box for your driver Click the Help button (if present) in the ODBC setup dialog box for your driver.
+Using SQL Anywhere See the SQL Anywhere documentation.
 Using an ODBC driver obtained from a vendor other than Sybase See the vendor's documentation for that driver.
 Troubleshooting your ODBC connection Check for a technical document that describes how to connect to your ODBC data source.
 Updated information about connectivity issues is available on the Sybase Customer Service and Support Web site at http://support.sybase.com.